Nerdmind/CertDeploy/readme.md

 It can be used with the `--deploy-hook` option of Certbot to easily deploy (or better: "install/move") your previously obtained X.509 certificates from Certbot's default location to a **desired directory structure with your custom UNIX file and directory permissions and custom user/group ownership**.

-CertDeploy has been developed for people like me who want their certificate files residing in a **different and controllable directory structure** instead of the `live` directory (`/etc/letsencrypt/live/foo`) provided by Certbot.
-Many services are not running with `root` privileges, so they need to have read permissions for the X.509 certificate files and the corresponding private key file, which means that one need to adjust the UNIX file permissions and user/group ownership anyway.
+CertDeploy has been developed for people like me who want their certificate files residing in a **different and controllable directory structure** instead of the default directory (`/etc/letsencrypt/live/foo`) provided by Certbot.
+Many services do not run with `root` privileges, so they need to have read permissions for the X.509 certificate file(s) and the corresponding private key file, which means that one need to adjust the UNIX file permissions and user/group ownership anyway.

 CertDeploy is a **different approach** than just changing the UNIX permission modes of the files residing in the directory provided by Certbot and gives you the opportunity to create your own directory structure for your X.509 certificates.
 If you don't like this approach, it's okay.